Protecting Hector's and Māui dolphins

 - West Coast North Island Māui dolphin abundance

-MPI has set net and trawling restrictions in place around the North and South islands to reduce the chances of entanglement.
+We have set-net and trawling measures in place around the North and South islands to reduce the chances of entanglement.

 - seabed mining